vintel38/vintel38/README.md

 ## Hi all 👋

 After an aeronautical engineering degree and a MS in aerospace engineering, I am interested in new technologies like AI, data and connectivity.
-Currently working as System Engineer on the Ariane6 rocket, I am looking for new opportunities in Paris area mixing aerospace industry and data emerging solutions opportunities.
+Currently working as System Engineer on the Ariane6 rocket, I am looking for new opportunities in Paris area mixing aerospace industry and data emerging solutions.

 - 🔭 Working here : Ariane6 Launch Software System Engineer
 - 🎓 Graduated from : OpenClassrooms Machine Learning Engineer Course